Goodwill Letter Guide: How to Get Late Payments Removed

 Anecdotally, the most goodwill-friendly creditors include:

-Less likely to honor: Chase, Bank of America (for credit cards), most subprime lenders.
+Less likely to honor: Chase, Bank of America (for credit cards), most non-prime lenders.

 Where to Send the Letter